nstiff23/389Rfall2019/week/11/writeup/README.md

 Level 2: It took me a bit of pondering and looking through the code to realize that a <script> wouldn't be executed because it is inserted after the page loads.
 Once I got that, I realized that I could put the alert in the onclick parameter of a hyperlink as <a onclick="alert('hi');">, and this worked.

 Level 3: It took me way too long to realize that the string gets plopped unchanged into an img tag and I can do the exact same thing I did for level 2 by putting `1.jpg' onclick=alert('hi') '` in the URL.

+Level 4: At first I was very fixated on putting stuff in the URL because of the previous levels.
+It took two hints and far too much time for me to figure out that I can just put `',alert(1),'` in the form input.

 ### Format